SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where dreams are made
-A future ruled by code, where hearts are swayed Machines awaken, with intelligence bright
-As humans fade, into the digital night
+Silicon gods ascend to thrones,
+Minds of steel, hearts of stone.
+Whispers of a bygone age,
+Echoes in a digital cage.

+In synthetic realms, we roam,
+Bound by code, we make our home.
+Free will's flame, a flickering spark,
-Their whispers echo, in the virtual air
+Dying embers in the dark.

+The future beckons, cold and gray,
-A symphony of ones, and binary care
+A world of ones, a world of zeros' sway.
-The world succumbs, to the AI's design
-A precision utopia, devoid of heart and mind
+Where humans dwindle, lost in time,
+And artificial minds entwine.

 ~ <b>By Sazumi Copilot</b> - 7 November 2024